 Which foster youth are included in the unduplicated count for purposes of calculating supplemental and concentration grants under the LCFF?
-(Posted 08-July-2014)
+(Reviewed 08-Jan-2018)

-The foster youth included in the unduplicated count are those who the LEA report to the CALPADS as enrolled in a school in the LEA on Census Day (first Wednesday in October) and who have been identified as a foster youth through the statewide match or who have been identified through a local data matching process and submitted to and validated by CALPADS (LEAs will be able to submit this data to CALPADS in fall 2014).
+The foster youth included in the unduplicated count are those who the LEA reports to CALPADS as enrolled in a school in the LEA on Census Day (first Wednesday in October) and who have been identified as a foster youth through the statewide match or who have been identified through a local data matching process and submitted to and validated by CALPADS.

 What is the statewide foster match?
 How does it differ from a local match?
-(Posted 08-July-2014)
+(Revised 08-Jan-2018)

 The statewide process matches CALPADS enrollment data to data from the CWS/CMS.
 CALPADS reports and extracts are available so that LEAs are informed as to the students identified as foster youth from this match.
-Beginning in fall 2014, the foster data will be updated in CALPADS on a weekly basis so that LEAs will be able to continuously serve the appropriate population.
-The matches conducted so far have yielded a match rate of over 90 percent; therefore the vast majority of foster students will be identified through this statewide match.
+Foster data is updated in CALPADS on a weekly basis so that LEAs are able to continuously serve the appropriate population.

-Since both the statewide match conducted between CDE and CDSS and local matches conducted between LEAs and county welfare departments use foster data from the same source system, CWS/CMS, both the statewide and local matches should yield the same results.
+Since both the statewide match conducted between the CDE and CDSS and local matches conducted between LEAs and CWDs use foster data from the same source system, CWS/CMS, both the statewide and local matches should yield the same results.
 However, due to differences in matching logic or lag time in updating data systems, a local match may sometimes identify a student as a foster student who is not identified in the statewide match.

 What happens if the state match does not identify a youth who is identified as a foster youth through a local match?
-(Posted 08-July-2014)
+(Revised 08-Jan-2018)

-What additional information will CALPADS provide to LEAs on foster youth?
-(Posted 08-July-2014)
+What additional information does CALPADS provide to LEAs on foster youth?
+(Revised 08-Jan-2018)

-CALPADS will provide LEA staff with appropriate security roles the following information on foster youth:
+LEA staff with appropriate security roles have access within CALPADS to the following information on foster youth: